ssulivan11/random-giphy/README.md

 ## Developer Installation

-- in chrome enable developer options for extensions
+- In the Chrome settings, enable developer options for extensions
-- then run `npm i && npm run build`
+- Then run `npm i && npm run zip`
-- from [chrome://extensions/](chrome://extensions/) click _Load Unpacked_ and then choose the src folder
+- From [chrome://extensions/](chrome://extensions/) click _Load Unpacked_ and then choose the _public folder_